alephium/www/src/content/news/builders-uncut-goldcastleclub-swapa-0c5e81b15f2b/index.md

 #### When will it be out?

 Hopefully, it will be within weeks.
-(Note: It is already <a href="https://x.com/alphswaps/status/1817568165242847704" >live on testnet</a>).
+(Note: It is already [live on testnet](https://x.com/alphswaps/status/1817568165242847704)).
 We’re also contacting hongchao for contract audits.

 #### Is there anything you need that you haven’t found yet?
 How can we support builders better?